Eschatologue/CM_wiki/docs/character-creation/classes/cleric/index.md

 ### Cantrips

-You know three cantrips of your choice from the Divine spell list.
+You know three cantrips of your choice from the Cleric spell list.
 Rather than choosing, you may start with Guidance, Sacred Flame, and Thaumaturgy.

-Whenever you gain a Cleric level, you can replace one of your cantrips with another cantrip of your choice from the Divine spell list.
+Whenever you gain a Cleric level, you can replace one of your cantrips with another cantrip of your choice from the Cleric spell list.

-When you reach 4th and 10th level in this class, you learn another cantrip of your choice from the Divine spell list, as shown in the Cantrips column of the Cleric table.
+When you reach 4th and 10th level in this class, you learn another cantrip of your choice from the Cleric spell list, as shown in the Cantrips column of the Cleric table.

 ### Spell Slots